victoriamorris/samiTools/README.md

         -o    path to Output file

     Options:
+	--date <yyyymmdd>
+	          split output into two files by specified date.
+	--tidy    tidy authority files to facilitate load to MetAg.
         --help    Show help message and exit.

-Input files must be SAMI Authority files in **text** format; the files should have .txt file extensions.
+Input files must be SAMI Authority files in **text** format; the files should have .txt or .prn file extensions.

 The output file will either be a MARC exchange format file (with a .lex file extension) or a MARC XML file (with an .xml file extension) according to the file extension of the \<ofile> parameter.

+Records with errors will be written to \<ofile>_errors, and will NOT appear in any other output files.

+If parameter --date is specified:
+	Records with a created or amended date ealier than the value specified will be written to \<ofile>_pre_\<date>;
+	Records with a created or amended date equal to or later than the value specified will be written to \<ofile>_post_\<date>.
+The --date parameter MUST be in the form yyyymmdd, e.g. 20100607.

+If parameter --tidy is specified:
+	If no 001 is present, one will be created from the first instance of 901 $a;
+	904 $a and 905 $a will be combined into a single 904 field ($a and $b);
+	906 $a and 907 $a will be combined into a single 906 field ($a and $b);
+	Created and Amended date will be converted from dd/mm/yy to yyyymmdd format.

 ##### Example SAMI Authority record:
+(may have a .prn file extension)

     XX246721        		NAME		AUTHORIZED		9/11/2016		JCOLLIER  		9/11/2016		JCOLLIER  		NEVER
     000:   |az n  n a